 Our LEAN projects focus on three key areas: processes, purchasing and products.
 In 2022 we defined 213 value improvement projects (80 related to process, 72 purchasing, and 57 product) compared to 219 in 2021.
 These are some of the key process and purchasing initiatives:

-For more information on product-related projects, please refer to section "1.4.2.
-Commitment to innovation and technology".
+For more information on product-related Ď projects, please refer to section "1.4.2 Commitment to innovation and technology" 1.
+Our company 2.
+Industry leaders 3.
+ESG Strategy